dukeayers/cs399_SocialMedia/README.md

 - Home page - random user posts generated here (currently just displays all posts in db)
 - Lots of user post dummy data

-- Tag database - a way to search by tags : Tsosie / ktaed

 --- when the user types in a tag, show a drop down of tag suggestions